Open Now

 Is the Sink Still Not Draining?

 We have reviewed a few methods, such as hot water, vinegar, baking soda down the drain, wire coat hangers, and even a plunger.
-But if these remedies don’t work and you still have a clogged sink in your kitchen, or it may not be blocked entirely but only slow-draining, you may need to call a plumber.
+But if these remedies don’t work and you still have a clogged sink in your kitchen—or if it is not blocked entirely but only slow-draining—you may need to call a plumber.

 A licensed plumber will have the experience and proper tools, such as a high-pressure jet blaster, a plumber’s snake and CCTV cameras to inspect your pipes and find the cause of the clog.
 The aim is to unclog a kitchen sink and find a permanent solution so you do not have drain problems in the future.